 - Consult with the engineer and producer before recording with effects.

 - Defer to the engineer / producer in terms of recording process and performance quality.
-They are much more experienced in a studio setting than you are and have finely-tuned, objective ears that can hear things you may miss (i.e. flat notes, bad chords, tempo changes, etc.).
+Most likely they are much more experienced in a studio setting than you are and have finely-tuned, objective ears that can hear things you may miss (i.e. flat notes, bad chords, tempo changes, etc.).

-Make sure your producer and engineer understands what sound you want, but keep in mind, they can't exactly reproduce another album's recording conditions for you.
-Just because your favorite band's drum tracks sound a certain way doesn't mean yours can -- that is, unless you use the same drummer, same kit, same room, same mics, same everything.
-Bring some examples of styles you'd like to see reflected in your work to your producer/engineer ahead of time, and let them explain to you how they can split the difference to help your project come out as close to what you want, and remember: individuality IS a good thing!
+Make sure your producer and engineer understands what sound you want.
+But keep in mind, they can't exactly reproduce another album's recording conditions for you.
+Bring some examples of styles you'd like to see reflected in your work to your producer/engineer ahead of time, and let them explain to you how they can help your project come out as close to what you want, and remember: individuality IS a good thing!

 Recording various instruments and voices on separate tracks (multi-tracking) provides flexibility, allowing one to re-do mistakes in one part without having to play all the other parts over again.
 If the bass player hits a wrong note, he can just replay that section by himself while listening to the other pre-recorded parts on headphones.